Maine Workers’ Compensation Insurance

 Permanent injury

 All private and public employers in Maine must have workers’ compensation insurance.
-In addition, the following types of businesses must have this type of insurance coverage:1
+In addition, the Bureau of Insurance for the State of Maine mandates some businesses to carry this type of insurance coverage, including:

 • Water districts